1.0 License Required

 14.6 For the purposes of this section, evidence of homeownership can be a:

-14.6.1 deed to the property;
+14.6.1 Deed to the property;

-14.6.2 a long term lease, e.g. 99 years, if the site of the dwelling is part of a community where title to the land is not conveyed by deed to the homeowner.
+14.6.2 A long term lease, e.g. 99 years, if the site of the dwelling is part of a community where title to the land is not conveyed by deed to the homeowner.

-14.6.3 the title to a mobile home;
+14.6.3 The title to a mobile home;

-14.6.4 a written contract of sale, signed by the parties, for a mobile home that includes the names of the buyer, seller, contract price, date of sale, and identification number of the mobile home.
+14.6.4 A written contract of sale, signed by the parties, for a mobile home that includes the names of the buyer, seller, contract price, date of sale, and identification number of the mobile home.

-14.7 If a homeowner’s permit is approved for a one-family dwelling unit on a lot, other non-commercial structures on the same lot, such as a non-commercial garage, are also covered unless otherwise prohibited under this section.
+14.7 If a homeowner’s permit is approved for a 1-family dwelling unit on a lot, other non-commercial structures on the same lot, such as a non-commercial garage, are also covered unless otherwise prohibited under this section.

 4 DE Reg.
 1788 (05/01/01)